Pat Rabbitte: Ministerial career: 2011–2014

 On 9 March 2011, Rabbitte was appointed Minister for Communications, Energy and Natural Resources.

 The journalist Fintan O'Toole, writing in The Irish Times in August 2011, criticised the lack of royalties system for gas and oil in Ireland.
-He claimed: "The State is about to sign away almost all our resources on terms by far the worst in the developed world".
-Rabbitte responded with a letter, claiming that the article was inaccurate.
+He said: "The State is about to sign away almost all our resources on terms by far the worst in the developed world".
+Rabbitte responded with a letter, saying the article was inaccurate.
 Rabbitte's response was in turn criticised by Cian O'Callaghan, a Labour Party member of Fingal County Council, as "misguided".

 In July 2014, Rabbitte was replaced by Alex White as part of a reshuffle of the cabinet.
 He did not contest the 2016 general election.